Tips: Customizing Mod Lists

 Removals

-To remove the Bethesda and intro videos (the ones that play before the main menu) from Total Overhaul, add the following to your momw-customizations.toml file:
+First example: to remove the Bethesda and intro videos (the ones that play before the main menu) from Total Overhaul, add the following to your momw-customizations.toml file under the section where you're declaring the list you want to customize:

 [[Customizations]]